Music Resume Examples and Templates for 2023

 Tuned

 According to the U.S. Bureau of Labor Statistics, the demand for musicians and singers is expected to grow by 4% from 2021 to 2031.
 Musicians can use their talents to earn an income, whether providing entertainment at wedding receptions or performing at large events.
-Musicians also use their talents to repair musical instruments, give private lessons, write articles published in music publications, and compose music for other musicians to perform.
+They also repair musical instruments, give private lessons, write articles published in music publications, and compose music for other musicians to perform.

 Frank headshot